 Performance wise, DTX has very similar heat transfer and pumping characteristics to Ethylene Glycol and subsequently benefits from numerous operating advantages such as low viscosity, low dose rates and smaller systems and plant footprints onsite.
 Proven to reduce energy costs by >10% (as verified by Star Technical Services), Coolflow DTX will maintain suitable efficiencies for low temperature systems previously not possible with Propylene Glycols - while improving fluid reliability and system longevity.

 The list of Coolflow DTX adopters is now extensive and includes a host of well-known companies from the food and beverage sectors including, Hovis, DairyGold, Morrisons, Diageo, Thatchers Cider, Molson Coors, BrewDog, Eli Lilly and Co-op.

 The cost saving benefits of dosing a new or existing (retrofit) system with DTX are particularly favourable in the current economic climate.
-For example, given the current rates a potential saving of over 100% per installation could be made if DTX replaced PG in a proposed 20,000 Litre system (protected to -15°C).
+For example, given the current rates a potential saving of around 90% per installation could be made if DTX replaced PG in a proposed 20,000 Litre system (protected to -15°C).

 From initial concept, design and tender to retrofit, DTX has proved (for the last 10 years) to be a highly effective alternative to Propylene Glycol.
 Currently nearly half the cost of PG per installation, now is surely the time to consider the switch to DTX.